Unbiased estimation of gravitational-wave anisotropies from noisy data: Validation on mock data

 We close this section with a comparison of our mock simulations for O3, O4, and O5 sensitivity.
 We repeat our analysis for the projected O4 sensitivity as well to include a forecast of the effect on present-day data.
 Much like for the case of A+, we notice that the mean $C_\ell$ curve for the 1,200 produced clean maps lies above the detector bias.
 However, the discrepancy is not so clear for O4, starting as negligible at lower multipoles, and only becoming measurable at higher multipoles.
 Looking at the performance of the two estimators, we therefore find that the optimal estimator performs visibly better than the current one only for $\ell\gtrsim5$.

 In Fig.~\ref{fig:comparison}, we summarise our results for the current (left panel) and optimal (right panel) estimators, for the three different detector sensitivities that we assumed during our analysis.
 The different $C_\ell$ estimators are plotted as dotted curves of different colours (summarised in the figure legend).
-Again, the error bands denote the sample variances, while the shot noise (black curve) and AGWB (dashed grey curve) are also plotted.
+Again, the error bands denote the sample variances, while the AGWB (dashed grey curve) is also plotted.

 For both estimators, increasing the detector sensitivity results in narrower error bands, as expected.
 In the case of the optimal estimator, these bands are always centered on the injected AGWB signal; however, for the current estimator, they deviate away from the AGWB, towards positive values (particularly for higher multipoles).
 Hence, while the optimal estimator yields more precise and accurate $C_\ell$ measurements for increased detector sensitivity, the bias in the current estimator becomes increasingly evident.